Vocations

 Discernment in Action

-- We do not pay stipends to Sisters or Brothers, nor do we cover other expenses.
-Most clergy within the Anglican Free Communion International support themselves through a combination of ministerial and secular work, although a few do support themselves through full-time ministry.
+We do not pay stipends to Sisters or Brothers, nor do we cover expenses.
+Most clergy within the Anglican Free Communion International support themselves through a combination of ministerial and secular work, although a few support themselves through full-time ministry.
+ALL clergy must be financially independent.
 We also do not, at this time, have communal living facilities.
-Bivocational

 Requirements